Updated: Feb 14

 Thus, the unseen: Bobby trying to repair the damaged hotel, the pedophile, the fight on motel property, and then, in sequence, Halley losing her job, Halley’s inability to pay rent, Halley soliciting sex work, Halley beating her friend with a shoe, Ashley reporting Halley to child services.

-So yes, this movie can be disturbing, but it often seems heightened because we feel as if we’re watching it go down through the lens of a child.
-Even when Moonee is absent from major scenes, we start to imagine what drama it would incite if she was there.
+So yes, The Florida Project can be disturbing, but it often seems heightened because we feel as if we’re watching it go down through the lens of a child.
+Even when Moonee is absent from major scenes, we start to imagine what drama would occur if she was there.
 I don’t know about the reader, but I’m very conditioned to seeing movies with themes like this remain in the adult realm because not many filmmakers dare to cross that line and acknowledge the impact such circumstances can have on kids that age when they are actually happening.
-Also, working with kids is tough, so the desired product is not always easy to come by.
+Also, working with kids is tough, so the desired emotional product is not always easy to come by.

-Baker does an excellent job bringing all these elements together to make for a both fiercely enjoyable and overwhelmingly tragic film that evokes the absolute most out of both extremes.
-I don’t know how much of this was unscripted (the authenticity of the young actors’ chemistry suggests a lot of opportunity to follow one’s instinct), so I’m not quite sure where to put all my credit in that department, but these two hours feel like something you can feasibly reach out and touch, not too, too far away.
+Baker does an excellent job bringing all these elements together to make for a both fiercely enjoyable and overwhelmingly tragic film that broaches both extremes.
+I don’t know how much of this was unscripted (the authenticity of the young actors’ chemistry suggests a lot of opportunity to follow one’s instinct), so I’m not quite sure where to allocate my credit, but the two hours feel like something you can feasibly reach out and touch.
 The excruciating part to comprehend is that you can.

 I firmly believe that this film will hold the test of time and be regarded as one of the greatest depictions of youth this past decade.
-It is a mesmerizing film that implores and challenges its viewers- no direct mission, although I do recall A24 aiming to donate 5% of this movie’s proceeds from the first week of digital sales to a charity that aids families along Osceola County’s Highway- and has both political and artistic merit.
-I distinctly remember this film opening my eyes to a part of the world I had failed to recognize upon its release, and three years later the effect still has not quite worn off.
+It is a mesmerizing film that implores and challenges its viewers – no direct mission, although I do recall A24 aiming to donate 5% of this movie’s proceeds from the first week of digital sales to a charity that aids families along Osceola County’s Highway – and has both political and artistic merit.
+I distinctly remember this film opening my eyes to a part of the world I had failed to recognize upon its release, and three years later, the effect has not quite worn off.